Trade Planner Calculator

 Can I use this tool for forex and crypto?

-Yes, I am.
-It offers forex, cryptocurrencies, stocks, indices and commodities.
-You can also adjust the point value and lot size fields to suit your market or broker setup.
+Yes.
+The tool supports forex, cryptocurrency, stocks, indices, and commodities.
+You can also adjust the point value and lot size fields to match your specific market or broker setup.

 What is a good risk-to-reward ratio?